A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b: Light-curve Fitting

-For the spectroscopic light curves, we divide the data into seven ($\sim$400 pixel, $\sim$0.3 micron) wavelength bins across the two detectors and again perform a joint fit across all four eclipses for each bin; for these fits only the $F_p$/$F_s$ was left as a free parameter.
+For the spectroscopic light curves, we divide the data into seven ($\sim$400 pixel, $\sim$0.3 micron) wavelength bins across the two detectors and again perform a joint fit across all four eclipses for each bin; for these fits, only the $F_p$/$F_s$ was left as a free parameter.
 The resulting measured eclipse depths are listed in Table \ref{tab:eclipse_depths}, and the depths are referred to as \texttt{Eureka!} and \texttt{ExoTiC JEDI} 1 in Figure \ref{fig:spectrum}.

-To add further robustness to our result, we also tested an alternative fitting procedure on the \texttt{ExoTiC JEDI} spectroscopic light curves that allows for baseline curvature outside of eclipse and transit due to the phase variation expected from the short orbit of the planet, and found consistent results.
-In this analysis, we used the same detector model described by equation \ref{eq:systematics} for consistency and instead of solely using BATMAN \citep{2015PASP..127.1161K} as astrophysical signal to fit the eclipse, we combine it with a first-order sinusoidal phase curve model to account for the curvature of the phase curve described by equation (6) in \cite{2018NatAs...2..220D}.
-Similarly, we fix all the astrophysical parameters the values given in Table \ref{tab:sys_params} and only allow the the eclipse depth, $F_p$/$F_*$, and the phase curve parameters to vary.
+To add further robustness to our result, we also tested an alternative fitting procedure on the \texttt{ExoTiC JEDI} broadband and spectroscopic light curves that allows for baseline curvature outside of eclipses and transits due to the phase variation expected from the short orbit of the planet, and found consistent results.
+In this analysis, we used the same detector model described by equation \ref{eq:systematics} for consistency, and instead of solely using BATMAN \citep{Kreidberg2015} as the astrophysical signal to fit the eclipse, we combined it with a first-order sinusoidal phase-curve model to account for the curvature of the phase curve described by equation (6) in \cite{2018NatAs...2..220D}.
+Similarly, we fixed all the astrophysical parameters the values given in Table \ref{tab:sys_params} and only allowed the the eclipse depth, $F_p$/$F_*$, and the phase-curve parameters to vary.
 We note that here we also fit for the photometric uncertainty, $\sigma _F$ which is assumed to be the same for all data points.
-To account for the effect of time-correlated noise, we calculate the root-mean-square (RMS) of the fit residual as a function of temporal bin size and compare them to the expected trend if the residuals was Gaussian white noise, similar to Figure \ref{fig:RMS_binsize}.
-We then take the ratio between our residuals' RMS and the expected RMS if the residual was uncorrelated at the temporal bin size corresponding to the duration of the eclipse, and inflate our eclipse depth uncertainties by this ratio.
-The resulting measured eclipse depths are listed in Table \ref{tab:eclipse_depths}, and the depths are referred to as \texttt{ExoTiC JEDI} 2 in Figure \ref{fig:spectrum}.
+To account for the effect of time-correlated noise, we calculated the RMS of the fit residual as a function of temporal bin size and compared them to the expected trend if the residuals were Gaussian white noise, similar to Figure \ref{fig:RMS_binsize}.
+We then took the ratio between our residuals' RMS and the expected RMS if the residual was uncorrelated at the temporal bin size corresponding to the duration of the eclipse and inflated our eclipse depth uncertainties by this ratio.
+The resulting measured white-light curves are shown in Figure \ref{fig:WLC}, and the resulting emission spectrum is shown in Figure \ref{fig:spectrum} (referred to as \texttt{ExoTiC JEDI 2}), with the measured eclipse depths listed in Table \ref{tab:eclipse_depths}.